top of page

 Women who experience early, premature or surgical menopause are at increased risk of dementia unless they use hormone replacement therapy to age 50 due to this earlier brain aging.

-However, there are many other factors that can also contribute to brain fog during menopause such as sleep disturbances, stress, hormone fluctuations, and lifestyle habits.
+However, there are many other factors that can also contribute to brain fog during menopause such as sleep disturbances, stress, hormone fluctuations, low testosterone levels and lifestyle habits.
 It's important to address these factors as well in order to effectively manage brain fog during menopause.

 It's vital for women to take care of their brain health during menopause by maintaining a healthy diet, getting enough sleep, practising stress management techniques, and incorporating cognitive strategies to support mental clarity and function.